Arthur T. Vanderbilt: Honorable distinctions

 For his work in law reform, he was awarded 32 honorary degrees and the American Bar Association Medal.

 Death

-A resident of Millburn, New Jersey, Vanderbilt suffered a heart attack while parking his car at the Lackawanna Railroad station in Short Hills, New Jersey, on June 14, 1957.
+A resident of Millburn, New Jersey, Vanderbilt had a heart attack while parking his car at the Lackawanna Railroad station in Short Hills, New Jersey, on June 14, 1957.
 He lingered for two days, and died at 1:20 A.M. at Overlook Hospital in Summit, New Jersey.
 His funeral was held at Christ Protestant Episcopal Church in Short Hills, and he was buried at Restland Memorial Park in East Hanover, New Jersey.

 Personal life

 Vanderbilt married Florence J. Althen in 1914.
 They had five children: William, Robert, Jean, Virginia, and Lois.